Pin Drop Studio

 Pin Drop Studio is an arts and entertainment studio founded in 2012 by Simon Oldfield and Elizabeth Day, with a particular focus on short fiction.

-Pin Drop Studio publishes short fiction, stages an annual short story award for new writing in association with the Royal Academy of Arts, has a podcast series and hosts live events in major cities around the globe with authors, actors, artists, cultural commentators and original thinkers.
+Pin Drop Studio publishes short fiction, staged an annual short story award for new writing in association with the Royal Academy of Arts (from 2015-2018), has a podcast series and has hosted events in the UK and USA.

-Pin Drop Productions commissions original fiction from new and established writers.

 Books

 A Short Affair is an anthology of original short fiction from Pin Drop Studio, published in hard-back in July 2018 by Scribner, an imprint of Simon & Schuster, and edited by Simon Oldfield.
 The book contains eighteen original short stories by best-selling authors alongside new writers from the annual Pin Drop Short Story Award, with a foreword by Tim Marlow.
-The cover design is by White Cube artist Eddie Peake, and each story is accompanied by a unique contemporary artwork, created by artists from the Royal Academy Schools.
+The cover design is by White Cube artist Eddie Peake.

-A sequel to A Short Affair is in development.

 Pin Drop Short Story Award

-The Pin Drop Short Story Award is an annual writing prize for new original short stories.
-It is a free-to-enter, non-commercial, open-submission competition for both published and unpublished writers, and receives over 500 entries each year from writers across the globe.
-Regular judges of the award include the artistic director of the Royal Academy, Tim Marlow, along with the Pin Drop founders, Simon Oldfield and Elizabeth Day.

-The winning story is presented each year at a ceremony at the Royal Academy, where it is read in full to a live audience by a notable actor.
+The Pin Drop Short Story Award was an annual writing prize for new original short stories, held from 2015-2018.
+Regular judges of the award included the artistic director of the Royal Academy, Tim Marlow, along with the Pin Drop founders, Simon Oldfield and Elizabeth Day.
+The winning story was presented each year at a ceremony at the Royal Academy, where it is read to an audience by a notable actor.